 The IRS is required to issue a Notice of Deficiency before assessing additional tax.
 The taxpayer has 90 days to file a Petition to U.S. Tax Court to challenge the assessment, although it will be referred to IRS Appeals for settlement if the taxpayer previously bypassed IRS Appeals.

-In fact, it is rare for a tax controversy case to ever go to trial.
+It is rare for a tax controversy case to go to trial.
 The IRS is keen to receive their money without going through the expense and hassle involved in a trial.
-As a result, it is possible to settle many tax controversies through negotiation and compromise.
-As soon as the IRS notifies a party of a tax problem, a local tax litigation attorney could act to identify the issue and work out a solution.
-This includes resolving the case with with IRS Appeals or IRS opposing counsel.
-It is only if these alternatives fail that the case will go to trial.
+As soon as the IRS notifies a taxpayer of a problem, a local tax litigation attorney could act to identify the issue and work out an administrative solution.

-Learn Your Options with a Washington DC Tax Litigation Lawyer
+Learn Your Options with a Washington DC U.S. Tax Court Litigation Lawyer